RetributionByRevenue/Seneca-College-IPC144-Auto-Typer/README.md

 You need to download from the link provided below.
 You will download a zip file and there is a txt file containing detailed instructions.

 **Brief summary:**<br>
-In short, i have included a portable python compiler and python program that will generate code that will generate a windows batch file or linux .sh script.
-On windows, all you need to do is double click the gif as seen in the video picture at the top of this page.
+In short, i have included a portable python compiler and python program that will generate code that will make a windows batch file or linux .sh script.
+On windows, all you need to do is double click "outputfile" as seen in the video picture at the top of this page.

 Download: